THIS IS THE BLOG OF COLIN JONES, RHYL TOWN COUNCILLOR: BODFOR WARDl

 Among recent feedback came an email from John McDonald who lived in Rhyl for 25 years as was universally known as Johnny Mac.
 He says: I worked for Les Hughes for 15 years, firstly as a taxi driver, then he bought a lorry for removals then another one until he had three.
 Also I worked as a doorman at the Dixieland Showbar.
 At the moment I manage a fishing park in Udon Thani, Thailand.

-Pentre Bach model village, the subject of previous posts on this blog, was reduced in size to make way for the building of the Dixieland Showbar, Rhyl’s first night club.
+Pentre Bach model village, the subject of previous posts on this blog, was reduced in size to make way for building the Dixieland Showbar, Rhyl’s first night club.
 At first the club was operated by Trust House Forte Leisure who had taken over Ocean Beach Fun Fair.
-The club went through various changes and eventually was renamed Brunel’s Discotheque and Bar.
+The club went through changes and eventually it was renamed Brunel’s Discotheque and Bar.